greatday4april/react-rails-redux-example/README.md

 7. with the middleware we added, we don't need to write our own reducer and action creators, `redux-rails` does all the magic for you (https://github.com/instacart/redux-rails/)
 8. `react-router` configures frontend routing so `/` matches `UsersContainer` and `/users/:id` matches `UserContainer`
 9. `UsersContainer` and `UserContainer` talks to the store directly, but if you dont need `UserContainer` as top-level component, you can just pass in user object as prop into `User` component
+10. This repository is production ready except you need to remove `window.store = store` assignment.

 ## Store state schema